datalogics/apdfl-cplusplus-samples/Text/README.md

 Illustrates how to find and highlight every example of a specific word in an input PDF document.

 ## TextSelectEnum
-This sample program uses the PDTextSelect feature in the Adobe PDF Library to show how the Library can select the text within a defined area of a PDF page.
+This sample program uses the PDTextSelect feature to show how to select the text within a defined area of a PDF page.

 ## UnicodeText
 Illustrates working with Unicode text, adding text in several languages to a PDF page.